nasso/opengl-workshop/book/src/introduction.md

 Instead, many computers have a Graphical Processing Unit (GPU for short).
 It is much more efficient because it's able to render different parts of your scene in parallel!
-To be able to communicate with it in your programs, many different APIs exist, each with a different set of capabilities and platform support:
+To be able to communicate with it in your programs, many different APIs exist, each with a different set of capabilities and platform support.

+The following table summarises the specificity of the most common APIs out
+there:

 | Platform | OpenGL | Direct3D | Vulkan | Metal |
 | -------: | :----: | :------: | :----: | :---: |